This article will discuss the various elements of WKS in the following sections:

 It was later found that Wernicke’s encephalopathy and Korsakoff’s syndrome are products of the same cause.

 It is referred to as Alcohol-Related Dementia (ARD), with a related field known as alcohol-induced persisting amnestic syndrome (aka Wernicke-Korsakoff syndrome, or WKS).
-The characteristics of these conditions have received increasing and considerable research in recent times, with various imaging studies suggesting that abuse of alcohol over a long period of time can cause permanent functional damage in the brain.
+The characteristics of these conditions have received increasing research in recent times, with various imaging studies suggesting that abuse of alcohol over a long period of time can cause permanent functional damage in the brain.
 There are not clear indications however as to the effect of alcohol’s toxicity, and the impact of vitamin B-1 deficiency on the duration of the damage in the brain.
 For example, different patterns of a person’s excessive alcohol consumption, and the person’s other alcohol-related lifestyle factors, have led to complications in the interpretation of the results on cognitive function.

 The most current diagnostic systems recognize two main conditions of alcohol-related cognitive impairment: Alcohol-Related Dementia (ARD) and Wernicke-Korsakoff Syndrome (WKS).
 The complication arises nevertheless when “alcohol-related brain damage” is increasingly used as an overarching label to encompass both of these conditions.
 Put in simpler terms, it is far from being evident what level of alcohol consumption, and how alcohol is ingested (e.g. with or without food), begins to form an underlying cause for the ensuing brain and cognitive damage.
-The subsequent question also becomes what level of lowered consumption of alcohol can a person get protection from different manifestations of dementia or cognitive impairment.
+The subsequent question also becomes what level of lowered consumption of alcohol might provide protection from different manifestations of dementia or cognitive impairment.

 Furthermore, it has been more or less ascertained through epidemiological studies that people who experience alcohol-related dementia (ARD) have a greater likelihood to:

-- Be males
+- Be male

 - Be socially isolated